rubs019/Friendly-Adblock/README.md

 * Change text color

 ## How to install
-The Friendly-adblock plugins is not available on Wordpress plugins yet.<br>
+The Friendly-adblock plugin is not available on Wordpress plugins yet.<br>
 However you can :

 * Download this repository by clicking on "download zip" above (clone or download => download zip)